 We had a trip to Southern Utah planned over a weekend at the beginning of May.
-Our family and my sister’s were camping out at Coral Pink Sand Dunes and I found these Moqui caverns near the sand dunes when I was checking the area prior to the trip.
-We love to hit as much as possible when we are travelling, so we decided to make the stop.
+My family and my sisters were camping out at Coral Pink Sand Dunes and I found these Moqui caverns near the sand dunes when I was checking the area prior to the trip.
+We love to hit as much as possible when we are traveling, so we decided to make the stop.
 Kanab is a great area with so much to see!

-These are man made caverns, they were used for sand harvesting in the 19070s, which is kind of cool.
+These are man-made caverns, they were used for sand harvesting in the 1970s, which is kind of cool.
 They are easy to access for most people.

 The photos below shows the kids walking up to the trail for the caverns.

 There are several ways to get up to the cavern.
 You really just have to pick the way that looks best and easiest for you.
-In our little group most of the kids chose a few different way up.
+In our little group, most of the kids chose a few different ways up.
 The trail itself is short, maybe 1/4 mile in and 1/4 out.

 Now, if you are afraid of heights or scrambling on rocks, just know there is a little of this.
 I am a really cautious person though, and I did it, so you have got it!
 Make sure your shoes have good traction, this will really help.

-Our little Cavapoo, Cookie,loved the climb up.
-While I was being really cautious, he was scrambling up and down no problem.
+Our little Cavapoo, Cookie, loved the climb up.
+While I was being really cautious, he was scrambling up and down with no problem.